tippenein/tippenein.github.io/_posts/2016-03-27-parser-combinators2.md

 I had never encountered the acronym FFR until I started working in financial software.
 It stands for Fixed Format Response, but that's not really important.
-The important part here is that the FFR we're dealing with here is ~100 different signals which indicate a specific type of data.
+The important part is that the FFR we're dealing with has ~100 different signals which indicate a specific type of data.

-So, we'll create a data type deriving `Enum` to describe what we expect.
+So, we'll create a data type deriving `Enum` to describe how we expect to split the data up.

 {% highlight haskell %}